There are several reasons you might see “undefined” in your Properties list throughout Mixpanel reports when segmenting:

 The specific Property you’re segmenting by isn’t always sent along with the Event you’re analyzing.
 For example, let’s say you’re segmenting the Event “App Open” by the Property “Account type” If there are instances where App Open fires without the Account type Property getting sent with it, these will be categorized as “undefined” when you segment by Account type.
 Another common example is UTM parameters - “undefined” represents users who fired an Event without any UTM in the URL that brought the user to your site.

-Remove “undefined” from reports
+Remove “undefined” & "null" values from reports

-- Unchecking the “undefined” box or
+- Unchecking the “undefined/null” box in the visualization legend

-- Looking only at instances where the Property in question “is set.”
+- Looking only at instances where the Property in question “is set